 Admission to the program is highly competitive.
 A Bachelor’s degree or a Master’s degree in CS or a closely related field from a top-tier institution of higher education is required.
 Applicants should have an outstanding academic record (at or near the top of their class), proficiency in spoken and written English, and strong letters of recommendation from their past academic advisors or work supervisors.
 Prior research experience is welcome but not required.

-Applications are accepted only through the online application system.
+Applications are accepted beginning September 1st through the online application system.
 You will need to provide the following material:

 - statement of purpose